mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 - **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
-It can suggest refactoring or code changes that might improve build reliability.
-- **Recommendations:** Implement AI-driven code reviews that focus on build-related aspects.
-Use SAGE-AI to identify and suggest fixes for common build failures.
+For example, if a commit message mentions a change in a critical dependency or a significant code refactor, SAGE-AI can trigger a preemptive build to catch issues early.
+- **Recommendations:** Implement a CI/CD pipeline that integrates SAGE-AI to automatically trigger builds based on AI predictions.
+This can significantly reduce the number of failed builds and improve overall build system stability.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit history, code changes, and issue reports to predict and identify potential bugs.
-It can suggest areas of the codebase that need more attention.
+- **Bug Detection:** SAGE-AI can analyze code changes and commit messages to identify potential bugs.
+For instance, if a commit introduces a new feature that
-- **Bug Resolution:** AI can provide insights into common bug patterns and suggest fixes.
-It can also help in

 ---